Work Injury Benefits

 Disability / Work Injury Benefit

-Work injuries are divided into four categories: (i) permanent total incapacity (ii) permanent partial incapacity (iii) temporary incapacity and (iv) fatal injury leading to death of a worker.
+Work injuries are categorized into four types: (i) permanent total incapacity, (ii) permanent partial incapacity, (iii) temporary incapacity, and (iv) fatal injuries leading to the worker’s death.
+Compensation for permanent incapacity or death is typically paid periodically, with lump sums possible as per the Act.

 Loading...